WeiguangTWK/Cursed_Melt_Kernel_marble_patch/README.md

+Note: Work in progress, this patch doesn't actually work

+Known issue: Enabling CFG80211 and MAC80211 will crash WiFi functuionality

 # Modified Melt Kernel for Kali Nethunter

 NEVER use it for illegal use, I am not responsible for any loss caused by users who violate this aggrement